APTrust/dart-docs/docs/dart2/users/workflows/job_params.md

+---
+description: >-
+  The DART 2 JobParams JSON object supplies the workflow name, package name, files, and tags for a command-line job.
+---

 # Job Params

 The JobParams object is a simple JSON structure that gives a DART command-line job four essential pieces of information it needs to run a job.
 These are: